Select Page Style

 Find the measure of the angle marked $\theta$.\\

-(Use the grid at right while drawing the diagram, to help determine where various things should be placed.)
+(Use the grid at right while drawing the diagram, to help

 Snowmen

-tikz demo image
+[tikz demo image snowmen]

 \begin{tikzpicture}